desktopui/silver-bullet/docs/electron.md

 And the button here is just an image of button's background + set of glyphs drawn over it + some transformation logic applied to get the correct size.

 So the button in Chrome doesn't match the native look&feel for every operating system out there.
 But who cares?
-In terms of styling, usually for a web site it does not mean a lot, controls are rarely used as it is, their design are customized and it probably won't look anything like a default native button anyway:
+In terms of styling, usually for a web site it does not mean a lot, controls are rarely used as it is, their design is customized and it probably won't look anything like a default native button anyway:

 <img width="90" alt="A styled button" src="https://user-images.githubusercontent.com/1004115/51088353-9fb8ae00-176f-11e9-9a58-c4c891f6c6a2.png">

 This is not always true for the desktop.
 For a certain group of desktop apps, though, you may want to "mimic" the look to make it closer to system controls.
-That is still possible by carefully crafting the right CSS, but it'll be harder to maintain over the time.
+That is still possible by carefully crafting the right CSS, but it'll be harder to maintain over time.
 As an example, look at the library that provided a set of macOS UI controls called [Maverix](https://screenisland.com/maverix/#/controls), it became outdated the next second Apple released the next macOS version.

 Good news, we don't need anything like for the most parts of our [chat app](/#chat-app-is-the-new-todo-list), we can use custom styles.

 ## Developer experience

-Since Electron is based on a web browser, Chromium in this case, the developer experience for anyone who is already familiar with the web is just amazing.
+Since Electron is based on a web browser, Chromium, in this case, the developer experience for anyone who is already familiar with the web is just amazing.
-For everything that is related to the UI inside a window you feel like you just write a web application.
-You have all sort of hot reloadings, DevTools that allows you to change styles on the fly and profile on every machine your app installed, and infinite amount of integrations with design tools.
+For everything that is related to the UI inside a window, you feel like you just write a web application.
+You have all sort of hot reloadings, DevTools that allows you to change styles on the fly and profile on every machine your app installed, and an infinite amount of integrations with design tools.

 <img width="1041" alt="Simplicity of UI development in Electron — it's basically the same as in the browser" src="https://user-images.githubusercontent.com/1004115/51083744-ef778500-172f-11e9-9ed8-d7665c42757a.png">